Ace Combat 5: The Unsung War: Hori Flightstick 2

 Officially branded as the Ace Combat Flightstick 2, the Hori Flightstick 2 is a game peripheral specifically designed for Ace Combat 5: The Unsung War.
 According to Hiroshi Tanaka, Namco and Hori worked together closely to ensure "that the game, the stick, and the controls matched exactly how it should play".
 Unlike the original Flightstick peripheral designed for Ace Combat 04: Shattered Skies, the Flightstick 2 was released in North America in addition to Japan.
 In the United States, the accessory was released exclusively as a bundle with Ace Combat 5; only 20,000 bundles were made available in the limited edition offer.

 The Flightstick 2 connects to the PS2 through a USB port.
-Unlike the PS2 DualShock 2 controller, the Flightstick 2 uses a HOTAS, or "hands on throttle and stick" design similar to that used in actual aircraft.
-The right hand controls the flight stick, which controls the plane's attitude; the left hand controls the throttle.
+Unlike the PS2 DualShock 2 controller, the Flightstick 2 uses a HOTAS (hands on throttle and stick) design similar to that used in actual aircraft.
+The right hand controls the flight stick, which controls the plane's altitude; the left hand controls the throttle.
 Buttons, D-pads, and rudder controls are placed directly onto either the flight stick or the throttle.
-Although the Flightstick 2 does not offer force feedback, it does have a vibration feature.
+The Flightstick 2 does not offer force feedback, but does have a vibration feature.
 Although the Flightstick 2 was targeted specifically for use with Ace Combat 5, not all of the buttons on the peripheral are utilized in the game.

 Ace Combat 5 is the only game officially sanctioned for use with the Flightstick 2.
 In a review of the peripheral, IGN commented that although the Hori Flightstick 2 was "nearly perfect in what it does, [...] at the moment it really only does one thing and that's play Ace Combat 5".
 However, the Flightstick 2 is also compatible with Ace Combat 04: Shattered Skies and Ace Combat Zero: The Belkan War.